 What is Capital Bikeshare and what is the issue for Vienna?

-Capital Bikeshare is a government-owned, privately-operated bike sharing system where you can rent a bike at one of their bike racks by swiping a credit card.
-It is designed mainly for short (30 minute or less) trips, from a bike rack, to some other bike rack.
-Most users buy an annual membership, and with that, all trips under 30 minutes are free (or, more properly, prepaid).
+Capital Bikeshare is a government-owned, privately-operated bike sharing system where you can buy an annual membership or rent-by-the-swipe with a credit card.
+As a “docked” bike rental system, it is designed mainly for short (30 minute or less) trips, from a bike rack, to some other bike rack.
+(This, as opposed to “dockless” leave-it-anywhere rental systems, common for electric scooters.)
+Most users buy an annual membership, and with that, all trips under 30 minutes rack-to-rack are free (or, more properly, prepaid).

 Capital Bikeshare appears to be coming to Vienna.
 Paid for by Fairfax County, using money from the I-66 tolls.
 Vienna town government has to figure out where to put the bike racks.